-- Complete the following related subject area of core collegiate-level courses:
+- Complete the specialized program degree requirements including the following related subject ara of core collegiate-level courses:

-- Professional Capstone: the opportunity to apply skills acquired through a specialized field of study in a professional realm.
-To ensure all graduates the opportunity to apply specialized skills in a professional environment, it is recommended student complete a program-related internship, field experience, capstone project, or professional certification activity.
+- Professional Competency: To ensure all graduates the opportunity to apply specialized skills in a professional environment, it is recommended student complete a program-related internship, field experience, clinical experience, capstone project, or professional certification activity.

 A total of 60 credits is required for graduation with an Associate of Arts (A.A.) degree.
 The minimum grade average for graduation is 2.00 in courses taken on the traditional letter grade (A F) basis.
 To receive an Associate of Arts degree all students must complete successfully all the general education requirements for a baccalaureate degree.

 A total of 120 credits is required for graduation with a bachelor degree; except a greater number is required in teacher education programs, pharmacy, physical therapy and the Bachelor of Applied Science.
 See the College of Health Professions and Biomedical Sciences section of this catalog.

 Students may elect to earn two or more bachelor degrees.
 Those deciding to earn two or more degrees must complete all the requirements of the majors for each degree.
 In addition, students must earn for each degree a minimum of 30 credits beyond the number required for the first degree.
 The degrees may be earned concurrently or at different times.